SealsJ/DataStructures-Algos/README.md

-# DataStructures/Algos
+# DataStructures and Algorithms

-Hello!
-This is a repository that is a curated collection of computer science data structures and algorithms for me to refer back to as I further my understanding of their implementation to solve real world challenges.
+This is a repository that is a curated collection of data structures and algorithms problems from LeetCode for me to refer back to as I further my understanding of their implementation to solve real world challenges involving code scalability and sustainability.